Daily Maverick: Funding

-Daily Maverick is wholly owned by a holding company, which is funded by a number of shareholders, many of which are non-profits and trusts, which aligns with the publication's goal of continuing to provide balanced, unbiased news.
+Daily Maverick is wholly owned by a holding company, which is funded by a number of shareholders, many of whom are non-profits and trusts, which aligns with the publication's goal of continuing to provide balanced, unbiased news.
 No shareholder has more than 50% ownership of the publication.

 The largest shareholder is South African non-profit Inkululeko South Africa Media.
-Other shareholders, with less than 15% of Daily Maverick share ownership include; KMC Trust, Wolmarans Trust, Polyanna Trust, Bakkium Share Trust, Angel Trust, Noble Savage (Pty) ltd, Tondox (Pty) ltd, Styli Charalambous, Branko Brkic, and Tony Rattey.
+Other shareholders, with less than 15% of Daily Maverick share ownership, include: KMC Trust, Wolmarans Trust, Polyanna Trust, Bakkium Share Trust, Angel Trust, Noble Savage (Pty) ltd, Tondox (Pty) ltd, Styli Charalambous, Branko Brkic, and Tony Rattey.

 Founders

 Branko Brkic

 Branislav ‘Branko' Brkic is a Serbian-born South African journalist, publisher, and Daily Maverick's Co-Founder and editor-in-chief - he and Styli Charalambous co-launched the publication in 2009.

 In 2018, Brkic was awarded the country's prestigious Nat Nakasa Award for initiating the collaborative corruption investigation into the Indian-born Gupta family and former South African President Jacob Zuma, known as the GuptaLeaks.
 The investigation won the 2019 Global Shining Light Award alongside Rappler, the Filipino publication founded by Nobel Prize laureate Maria Ressa.

 Brkic was a book publisher in Yugoslavia before immigrating to South Africa in 1991.
-In 1998 he launched Timbila, the former South African National Parks magazine and co-founded the IT business magazine Brainstorm in 2001 with Jovan Regasek.
+In 1998, he launched Timbila, the former South African National Parks magazine, and co-founded the IT business magazine Brainstorm in 2001 with Jovan Regasek.

 Brkic launched the print business magazine Maverick in 2005, launching its sister publication Empire magazine in 2007.
 Both magazines closed in September 2008.
 Brkic and his partner, co-founder and CEO Styli Charalambous, launched Daily Maverick in 2009.

 Styli Charalambous

 Styli Charalambous is Daily Maverick's Co-Founder and CEO.

-A regular instructor on revenue models in journalism for the Craig Newmark Graduate School of Journalism at the City University of New York, Charalambous also was a member of the steering committee for the Forum on Information & Democracy's working group on sustainability in journalism.
+A regular instructor on revenue models in journalism for the Craig Newmark Graduate School of Journalism at the City University of New York, Charalambous was also a member of the steering committee for the Forum on Information & Democracy's working group on sustainability in journalism.
 In 2021, he was awarded the Nat Nakasa Courage and Integrity Award for his contribution to South African journalism.

 Charalambous designed and launched the group's "Maverick Insider" membership programme, recognised globally as an example of a successful membership model.
 He speaks globally about media sustainability membership models, including the International Journalism Festival, the International Symposium on Online Journalism, World Association of Newspapers and News Publishers.
 He has published on the topic for Northwestern University's Knight Lab and Harvard University's Nieman Foundation for Journalism's publications Nieman Reports and Nieman Lab.

 Charalambous co-produced The Highwaymen, a podcast by Daily Maverick's Richard Poplak and Diana Neille.

-With a degree in finance and accounting from Nelson Mandela University, he completed his articles in South Africa with Deloitte in 2002, and qualified as a chartered accountant.
+With a degree in finance and accounting from Nelson Mandela University, he completed his articles in South Africa with Deloitte in 2002 and qualified as a chartered accountant.